Mythicedge/bidspree/README.md

 INSTRUCTIONS:

-Type the following into the terminal:
+Open your preferred IDE and type the following into the terminal:

 cd .\mysite\